 - Students take at least two Diploma Programme courses as part of the IBCP.
 These are chosen from the range offered at schools and can often be taken at Standard or Higher Level.
-The syllabus and assessment is the same as a normal IB Diploma module.
+The syllabus and assessment are the same as a normal IB Diploma module.

 - Students also undertake an IBCP core that includes approaches to learning, community and service, language development and a reflective project.
 We break down what each of these means below.

-- Finally, students also complete an approved career-related study – normally an A-level, applied A-level or BTEC qualification – which is often accompanied by work experience in relevant sectors.
+- Finally, students also complete an approved career-related study – normally an A-level applied A-level or BTEC qualification – which is often accompanied by work experience in relevant sectors.

 The IBCP is known for its flexibility, and so is easier for schools to offer, and gives students the chance to follow a more personalised pathway, continuing into further study or employment depending on their desires.
 The IBO states that each school creates its own distinct version of the CP to meet the needs, backgrounds and contexts of its students, and we believe this applies equally to its students.

-What do each of the components offer?
+What does each of the components offer?

 1. Diploma courses